ChristinaChanYing/I-am_/README.md

 # I am_
- A prototype mental health tracker made in Ellehacks 2020.
+ A prototype mental health tracker submitted for Ellehacks 2020, a student-run womans* only hackathon.